Federal laws protect homeowners who have new and existing mortgages. Under these federal laws, loan servicers have to:

-If the borrower only makes a partial payment, that amount may be held in a special account—called a suspense account—but the servicer must inform the borrower about this on the monthly statement.
+If the borrower only makes a partial payment, that amount may be held in a special account—called a "suspense account"—but the servicer must inform the borrower on the monthly statement.
 Once the suspense account has sufficient funds to make a full payment of principal, interest, and any escrow, the servicer must credit that payment to the account.
 (12 C.F.R. § 1026.41).

 The servicer generally must provide an accurate payoff balance to a borrower no later than seven business days after receiving a written request asking how much it will cost to pay off the mortgage.
 (12 C.F.R. § 1026.36).
-(In some instances, the servicer must provide the statement withing a "reasonable time.")
+In some instances, the servicer must provide the statement within a "reasonable time."

-Mortgages require homeowners to have adequate insurance on the property so that the lender’s interest is protected in case of fire or other casualty.
-If a borrower lets this hazard insurance coverage lapse, the servicer can get insurance coverage and add the cost to the loan payment.
+Mortgages require homeowners to have adequate homeowners' insurance on the property to protect the lender's interest in case of fire or another casualty.
+If a borrower lets the insurance lapse, the servicer can buy coverage and add the cost to the loan payment.
 (12 C.F.R. § 1024.37).
-This type of coverage is called force-placed insurance.
+This type of coverage is called "force-placed insurance" or "lender-placed insurance."